Skip Nav Destination

 Paper Number: SPWLA-5011

-... for is determined by principal component analysis.
+... component analysis.
 The free fluid T2 cutoff is chosen based on the identified modes.
 The NMR irreducible water saturation ( S wirr ) computed with this cutoff agrees with Dean-Stark Sw, measured on core samples assumed to be fully invaded by OBM.
-Continuous Sw is calculated...
+Continuous Sw is calculated with Archie’s equation with lab...

 Proceedings Papers